Alexander-T-Moss/Hex-Zero/README.md

 5. Optimize printed parts to be **easier to print**
 6. **More best-agon hexagons!**

-Another often overlooked aspect of projects like these is documentation (_and is also by far the most time-consuming part of doing this_).
-When I started this journey (_before even designing anything_) I had many questions about the compatibility of hardware etc.. "if I do thing A, can I also do thing B", or "to do thing C, what do I need for thing D", or "will doing thing E even work!".
-To make this project as accessible as possible, I hope to create documentation and resources that answer as many common questions as possible!
+Documentation is another frequently overlooked aspect of projects like these (and by far the most time-consuming thing to complete).
+When I first started this journey (_before even designing anything_), I had many questions about hardware compatibility, such as "If I do thing A, can I also do thing B", "To do thing C, what do I need for thing D" and "Will doing thing E even work!"
+To make this project as accessible as possible, I intend to develop documentation and resources that address as many common questions as possible!

-## So You Want To Build A Hex-Zero?

-The bill of materials to convert a V0.2 to a HX0 can be found [here](https://docs.google.com/spreadsheets/d/1F7fQtRNNPEZ1YoKCzFcIuKrkByZ1SoN8qf_lLwIh3ww/edit?usp=sharing) (*make sure to read the comments for help on what you'll need*).
-Then with everything ordered, you can get cracking printing the [STLs](https://github.com/Alexander-T-Moss/Hex-Zero/tree/main/STLs).
-For now, you will need to use the CAD for a large portion of your build as a reference when building your HX0, but a complete instruction manual is being created to be released later (*Insert Soon Trademark Meme*)!

-## You Read The Manual?

-By far the most time-consuming part of this project is creating a build manual.
-So it is far from done, but the latest version of what is currently completed can be found [here](https://docs.google.com/presentation/d/1XJv6mhR6lkI2eAlZ3oS6MfDWln81kRRjcN10jNzyiEM/edit?usp=sharing).
-If you notice anything wrong with it, please don't hesitate to point issues out to me so I can quickly resolve them, all I ask is you bear in mind that the manual is in a very early stage and still requires a lot of work to be completed :)

-## Toolheads & Probes

-Any probe and tool head combination that works with Tri-Zero should work on Hex-Zero, and with the extra XY movement freedom from the Pandora-style gantry, it allows more flexibility in placing probe docks.

 ## Community Beta Testing Builds